-C388 Communication & Social Movements (3)

-Social and political movements as rhetorical phenomena.
-Ideology and influence of recent movements will be analyzed.
+C388 Communication & Social Movements (3) Social and political movements as rhetorical phenomena.
+Ideology and influence of recent phenomena.
+Ideology and influence of recomovements will be analyzed.

 C391 Intercultural Communication (3)

 Analysis of theories and techniques of the process of communication between persons of different cultures or subcultures.